-The Behavioural Economics group is a pioneer of experimental and behavioural economics.
+The Behavioural Economics group is a pioneer of experimental and behavioural economics and are ranked 7th in the world in cognitive and behavioural economics.
 Members of our group developed some of the earliest behavioural theories of choice under risk and uncertainty, and ran some of the UK's first economics experiments.
 UEA has been a noted leading centre of experimental economics since the 1980s.
 In most recent rankings of economics departments published at econphd.net UEA ranked fifth in the world and first in the UK for ‘decision theory/experiments'.

 Current research includes focal points and salience, bargaining, the nature of other-regarding preferences - both social and antisocial, contests and competitiveness, and public goods provision.
 There is currently strong UK and international interest in policy-making circles to incorporate insights of behavioural and experimental economics into policy design.
 Our group's strengths in measurement of preferences and valuations, and by extension cost-benefit analysis, have already tailored solutions to major domestic institutions such in the UK Departments for Health, Transport and Environment, Food and Rural Affairs.